jiyanggao/CTAP/README.md

 For Unit-level features (unit length = 6), the appearance and denseflow features for validation and test sets are available in [google drive](http://www.google.com).

 ## Running TAR
+Download the unit level featurs, and edit the feature path in `TAR/main.py`, and then just run  `python main.py`

 ## Reference